EdDataScienceEES/tutorial-Kirstb-04/index.md

 Add a backslash (\) and a space after each word to create spaces between the words.
 To change the colour simply type the colour you want into the curly brackets where **blue** currently is e.g. purple, green, yellow.

 **Important Note!** <mark>By changing the colour of the text the font of the text also changes.
-There isn't a way around this and so bear this in mind when changing the colour of your text.</mark>
+There isn't a way around this and so bear this in mind before changing the colour of your text.</mark>

 <p>&nbsp;</p>